 Considering Projects, the collection of HNS-relevant resources focuses on Knowledge Outputs in the form of exploitable results.
 This methodology is based on the one developed by AquaTT in the frame of MarineTT project, which in turn was upgraded under the umbrella of STAGES and COLUMBUS projects.

-For the MARINER purposes, and as proposed by AquaTT, a Knowledge Output was defined as:
+For the knowledge tool purposes, and as proposed by AquaTT, a Knowledge Output was defined as:

 “A unit of knowledge that has been generated out of a research project.
 It is not limited to de-novo or pioneering discoveries but may also include new methodologies/processes, adaptations, insights, alternative applications of prior know-how/knowledge”